-RULE 2.
+COURT ADMINISTRATOR RULE 2.
 OWN RISK EMPLOYERS

-Any employer subject to the Workers' Compensation Act, who has not otherwise secured compensation insurance for its employees, shall file with the Insurance Department of the Court, a completed Form 1-B, Employer's Application for Permission to Carry Its Own Risk Without Insurance.
+Any employer subject to the Workers' Compensation Act (see now Workers' Compensation Code), who has not otherwise secured compensation insurance for its employees. shall file with the Insurance Department of the Court, a completed Form 1-B, Employer's Application for Permission to Carry Its Own Risk Without Insurance.
 This application shall be submitted to the Court at least sixty (60) days prior to the desired effective date, or renewal date for existing permits.
 The application shall include complete answers to all questions contained therein and shall include satisfactory proof as to the employer's ability to pay an award made by the Court.
 All attachments listed on the Form 1-B must be submitted with the application.